luttje/gmod-minigolf/README.md

 ### Workshop

 This gamemode is available on workshop.
-[Subscribe here](https://steamcommunity.com/sharedfiles/filedetails/?id=2313854259) to quickly install this gamemode. _Remember to run this gamemode as at least a 2-player P2P, Local or Dedicated Server, it won't work in singleplayer._
+[Subscribe here](https://steamcommunity.com/sharedfiles/filedetails/?id=2313854259) to quickly install this gamemode.

 For your dedicated server you will want to add [a workshop collection like this](https://steamcommunity.com/sharedfiles/filedetails/?id=2232411122) to your server using the startup parameter: `+host_workshop_collection 2232411122`